typedb/typedb/docs/pages/docs/01-cloud-deployment/aws-deployment.md

         The id of the VPC the stack should be deployed into.
     - **InternetFacingRouteTable**

-        The id of a internet-facing Route Table in the VPC.
+        The id of an internet-facing Route Table in the VPC.
     - **GraknSubnetCidrBlock**

         The Grakn cluster will be deployed in a separate subnet and this setting specifies its IP CIDR range.